Hartford Village Hall Standard Conditions of Hire

 16) Compliance with The Children Act 1989

 The Hirer shall ensure that any activities for children under eight years of age comply with the provisions of The Children Act of 1989 and that only fit and proper persons who have passed the appropriate Criminal Records Bureau checks have access to the children (checks may also apply where children over eight and vulnerable adults are taking part in activities).
-The Hirer shall provide the Village Hall committee with a copy of their Child Protection Policy on request.
+The Hirer shall provide the Village Hall Management Group with a copy of their Child Protection Policy on request.

 17) Fly Posting

-The Hirer shall not carry out or permit fly posting or any other form of unauthorised advertisements for any event taking place at the premises, and shall indemnify and keep indemnified each member of the Village Hall’s management committee accordingly against all actions, claims and proceedings arising from any breach of this condition.
+The Hirer shall not carry out or permit fly posting or any other form of unauthorised advertisements for any event taking place at the premises, and shall indemnify and keep indemnified each member of the Village Hall’s management group accordingly against all actions, claims and proceedings arising from any breach of this condition.
 Failure to observe this condition may lead to prosecution by the local authority, Cheshire West and Chester Council.